Thursday, 30 December 2021

 Peace will prevail in the country, city and town

-As, to sway thy term, thou descend adorning thy rain crown.
+For, to sway thy term, thou hast descended adorning thy rain crown.

 But, alas!
 Is it thy own crime